-Construction of either option for the new bridge would require a wide range of activities on both sides of the river as well as from within the waterway itself.
-In addition, due to the lack of available land along the waterfront in the vicinity of the bridge, staging areas at some distance from the construction site would be required.
+Construction will require a wide range of activities on both land and temporary work trestles, as well as from barges within the river.
+In addition, due to the lack of available land along the waterfront near the bridge, staging areas at some distance from the construction site would be required.
 Some bridge components would be pre-fabricated and transported to the site via barge.

-To support construction of the main span and bridge approaches, materials, equipment, and crews would be transported from upland staging areas in Westchester and Rockland counties to temporary platforms that would be constructed on the shoreline of the river, as shown in Figure

-2. Due to the anticipated draft of the work vessels, dredged channels would be required to provide access to the two work areas in the shallow portion of the river crossing: the Rockland and Westchester approaches.
+To support construction of the main span and approach spans, miscellaneous materials, equipment, and crews will be transported from upland staging areas in Westchester and Rockland counties to work trestles that will be constructed on the shoreline of the river, as shown in Figure 2.
+In-water construction work will also be supported by vessels (barges, tug boats, etc).
+Due to the anticipated draft requirements of the work vessels, dredged channels will be required to provide access to work areas in shallow portions of the proposed construction zone within the river, as shown in Figure 3.